Im-Sally/Hackclub-macropad/README.md

 # Hackclub-macropad

 A small programmable macropad for 3D modelling with 9 buttons and an OLED screen.
-The OLED is mounted in the lid so if I'd like to change it down the line it's as simple as desoldering 4 wires and printing a new lid.
-The OLED is connected to the PCB via 4 wires that are soldered to the pads in the top right of the board.
+The OLED is mounted in the lid, so replacing it later is easy I'll just need to desolder four wires and print a new lid.
+The display connects to the PCB using four wires soldered to the pads located in the top right corner of the board.

 ![The macropad](model.png)
 ![The schematic](schematic.png)